Power Sector Regulations

-Regulatory Tracker The US has not yet enacted limits for greenhouse gas emissions from existing power plants.
-Our Regulatory Tracker post on power plant GHG emissions gives the background and timeline of events starting with the Obama administration’s Clean Power Plan to the Trump administration’s Affordable Clean Energy rule and the Biden administration’s proposed regulations.
+Regulatory Trackers Our Regulatory Tracker post on GHG emissions regulation for existing power plants gives the background and timeline of events starting with the Obama administration’s Clean Power Plan to the Trump administration’s Affordable Clean Energy rule and the Biden administration’s proposed regulations.
 Our Regulatory Tracker post on regulation of GHG emissions for new, modified, and reconstructed power plants is here.

-Podcast Our executive director Carrie Jenks spoke with expert Kevin Poloncarz about the appeals to the Supreme Court of the D.C.
+Podcast In this podcast Carrie Jenks spoke with expert Kevin Poloncarz about the appeals to the Supreme Court of the D.C.
 Circuit decision to vacate the Trump Administration’s Affordable Clean Energy Rule.
 (September 8, 2021)

 Legal Analysis In a white paper and podcast Joe Goffman and Caitlin McCoy discuss the Trump EPA’s proposed power plant rules.
 “EPA’s House of Cards: the Affordable Clean Energy Rule” (October 22, 2019) analyzes the risky legal strategy EPA used to repeal the Clean Power Plan and craft the ACE rule.
 The authors of the paper, our former executive director Joe Goffman and staff attorney Caitlin McCoy, discussed their findings in an episode of our podcast.
 They also discussed the litigation challenging the repeal and new rule, with updates including petitioners’ motion to hold the case in abeyance pending EPA’s issuing the final New Source Review rule, which was initially included in the ACE proposal.
 (November 19, 2019)

-Podcast Joe also spoke with public health expert Kathy Fallon Lambert about the expected emissions increases under the Affordable Clean Energy Rule on an episode of our podcast (October 8, 2019)
+Podcast Joe also spoke with public health expert Kathy Fallon Lambert in our podcast about the expected emissions increases under the Affordable Clean Energy Rule on an episode of our podcast (October 8, 2019)